 Delivery reporting is a feature of SMS MT that reports back if the SMS message has been delivered, for every message sent.
 It is sourced directly from the handset.

-In essence, DLRs are URL call-backs for Delivery Reports.
+Essentially, DLRs are URL call-backs for Delivery Reports.
 Instead of the gateway logging the activity, it will call-back the provided URL using a query string (at the end) with the parameters of the delivery report itself.

-A predetermined numeric sender identification (the mobile number that is displayed on the recipient's cell phone) that cannot be modified according to user needs and follows the standard MSISDN format - The ITU Telecommunication Standardisation Sector recommendations limits the maximum length of an MSISDN to 15 digits.
+A predetermined numeric sender identification (the mobile number that is displayed on the recipient's cell phone) that cannot be modified according to user needs and follows the standard MSISDN format - The ITU Telecommunication Standardization Sector recommendations limits the maximum length of an MSISDN to 15 digits.
 1-3 digits are reserved for country code with prefixes not included.

 A message that appears on the recipient's mobile screen directly.
 Recipient does not need go to the mobile phone inbox to read the message, nor is the message allocated to the SMS inbox.